nemlic/nemlic/README.md

 ## 🌟 About Me

-Hey there!
-I'm **Nelson Itaaru**, a passionate developer who thrives on creating innovative web solutions and exploring the endless possibilities of Artificial Intelligence.
-My creativity shines not just in code but also in the kitchen and on the turntables 🎧.
+Hello!
+I’m Nelson Itaaru, a dedicated web developer with a strong passion for crafting innovative solutions and a keen interest in the limitless possibilities of Artificial Intelligence.
+My experience as a shift supervisor at KFC has equipped me with valuable leadership and teamwork skills, which I apply to all my projects.

+Beyond my technical pursuits, I express my creativity through cooking, where I enjoy experimenting with new recipes, and I also love engaging in spirited football matches with friends ⚽️.
+I firmly believe in the transformative power of technology to inspire and make a positive impact in people's lives.

+I am always eager to learn, grow, and collaborate with others on exciting projects.
+Please feel free to reach out!

 - 🔭 **Currently Working On:** Personal Projects that push my limits in both web dev and AI
 - 🤝 **Looking for Help With:** Diving deeper into AI and Machine Learning